dongyp13/Robust-and-Explainable-Machine-Learning/README.md

 ### Defense
 * [Distillation as a Defense to Adversarial Perturbations against Deep Neural Networks](https://arxiv.org/abs/1511.04508) <br/> Train a second network with soft target labels.
 * [Robust Convolutional Neural Networks under Adversarial Noise](https://arxiv.org/abs/1511.06306) <br/> Improve robustness by injecting noise during training.
-* [Towards Deep Neural Network Architectures Robust to Adversarial Examples](https://arxiv.org/abs/1412.5068) <br/> Use aotoencoder to denoise.
+* [Towards Deep Neural Network Architectures Robust to Adversarial Examples](https://arxiv.org/abs/1412.5068) <br/> Use autoencoder to denoise.
 * [On Detecting Adversarial Perturbations](https://arxiv.org/abs/1702.04267) <br/> Detect adversarial perturbations in intermediate layers by a detector network and dynamic generate adversarial images during training.
 They also propose fast gradient method, which is an extension of iterative method based on l2 norm.
+* [Deflecting Adversarial Attacks with Pixel Deflection](https://arxiv.org/abs/1801.08926) Minimize the impact of adversary by deflecting randomly selected pixels withing a local boundary.
+For maximum benefit use a robust class activation map to weigh the pixel selection.

 ### Theoretical Attack
 * [Measuring Neural Net Robustness with Constraints](https://arxiv.org/pdf/1605.07262.pdf)<br/>A measurement of robustness.